By: Jane Austen

 The families would never be connected if you did not connect them! – ch.
 44

 But still, it’s not satisfying enough, even if only to bring Fanny’s story to a full circle and close.
-Girl deserves a bit of <333 after everything Edmund put her through, sitting by the wayside while he pursued Mary Crawford 😛 Maybe Amanda Grange's diary series fills gap on that 😉 Once again, I wondered a great deal about Henry and what would it be like if novel really ended with him turning his ways, becoming reformed man, finding happiness Fanny their life together.
-Jane Austen does give us hint as to have happened had not relapsed old habits, letting pride vanity get best of him:
+Girl deserves a bit of <333 after everything Edmund put her through, her sitting by the wayside while he pursued Mary Crawford 😛 Maybe Amanda Grange's diary series fills the gap on that 😉 Once again, I wondered a great deal about Henry Crawford and what would it be like if the novel really ended with him turning his ways, becoming a reformed man, and finding happiness with Fanny and their life together.
+Jane Austen does give us a hint as to what would have happened had he not relapsed to old habits, letting his pride and vanity get the best of him:

 Could (Henry Crawford) have been satisfied with the conquest of one amiable woman’s affections, could he have found sufficient exultation in overcoming the reluctance, in working himself into the esteem and tenderness of Fanny Price, there would have been every probability of success and felicity for him […] Would he have deserved more, there could be no doubt that more would have been obtained… – ch.
 48